B.C.'s legislature could get a new party. Here's what that would mean - BC News

 DOES IT MEAN MONEY?

-If they form a party, the rebel Conservative caucus would get an annual budget of about $767,000 for staffing and office expenses, according to the clerk or the legislative assembly.
+If they form a party, the rebel Conservative caucus would get an annual budget of about $767,000 for staffing and office expenses, according to the clerk of the legislative assembly.

 That's about $122,000 more than they would collectively receive as Independents under a $215,000 individual entitlement.